 Dustin Watten is a member of the US national volleyball team.
 He is now an established member of the team and has travelled with them to high-level competition, helping them towards team successes.

 Dustin has been vegan since 2012 and as well as playing for his nation he has played in the Brazilian national league which is often considered the highest level national league.
 High attendances and passionate fans make it the second most popular sport in Brazil after soccer, and Dustin often spent time after matches signing autographs for fans, and he’s often spotted on the way to practice.
 “There is just a lot of love and respect for the game and the athletes that play it here, unlike nowhere else in the world” Dustin told us.
-He has since left Brazil and played in the French league, and since 2016 has played for WKS Czarni Radom in the Polish league.
+He has since left Brazil and played in the French league, and played in the German national league.

 - Member of the 2015 US Gold Medal team

 - Plays in high profile leagues in Brazil, Germany and France

 He started playing for the American team in 2009 when he was invited to try out for the squad taking part in the Pan American Cup in Mexico.
 The team made the final which went to five sets in a tight contest against Canada.
 Dustin came on a substitute and America went on to win gold.
 The match remains Dustin’s proudest career moment.